neams-th-coe/cardinal/doc/content/tutorials/pincell1.md

 with which OpenMC communicates.
 This stage consists of:

-1. Mapping the elements in a [MooseMesh](https://mooseframework.inl.gov/source/mesh/MooseMesh.html) to OpenMC cells.
+1. Mapping the elements in a [MooseMesh](https://mooseframework.inl.gov/source/mesh/MooseMesh.html) to OpenMC cells by identifying the OpenMC cell that resides at each element's centroid.
   The mapping does not place any requirements on geometry alignment.
-  The elements in the `[Mesh]` are mapped to OpenMC cells by identifying the OpenMC cell that resides at the element's centroid.
 2. Identifying which MOOSE mesh blocks are "solid" and which are "fluid."
 The solid blocks will then exchange temperature with OpenMC, while the fluid blocks will exchange both temperature and density with OpenMC.
 3. If using cell tallies, identifying which MOOSE blocks should be tallied - tallies are then added to all OpenMC cells that correspond to those elements.
+If using mesh tallies, tallies are added with a unique bin in each mesh element.

 The second stage of the wrapping encompasses the actual multiphysics solve: